 Have you ever considered raising them on your homestead?
 They are beneficial to the homestead in so many ways.
 Read along and see if they are right for your homestead.

 Benefits of Raising Rabbits

 These furry little creatures thrive just about anywhere and are pretty inexpensive to purchase.
 They are almost, if not the easiest, animals to maintain.

 Their feed, equipment, and preventative medicine are easily found.
 You can find books just about anywhere on their care as well as on the internet.
 They are well known for their abundant breeding also.

 Rabbits are good eating

 One doe (female rabbit), can produce 75 to 90 pounds of meat per year!
-Italy, the Ukraine, France, and Spain are the biggest producers and consumers today.
-The United States falls behind in popularity of raising rabbit for meat, but slowly more and more people are starting to enjoy the benefits of raising them.
+Italy, Ukraine, France, and Spain are the biggest producers and consumers today.
+The United States falls behind in the popularity of raising rabbits for meat, but slowly more and more people are starting to enjoy the benefits of raising them.

 Rabbits provide many products

 Rabbit fur can be sold, sometimes, at high prices, due to the demand for certain types of furs.
 Angora rabbit fur is used for sweaters and so forth and can bring a nice side income to the homestead.
 Rabbit fur is turned into mittens, muffs, sweaters, and more.